nestybox/sysbox-ee/docs/issue-guidelines.md

 Guidelines for Filing Issues
 ============================

-Issues can be filed [here](https://github.com/nestybox/sysboxd-external/issues)
+Issues can be filed [here](https://github.com/nestybox/sysbox-external/issues)

-Please follow these guidelines when filing issues with Sysboxd.
+Please follow these guidelines when filing issues with Sysbox.

 1) Create an issue with one of the following labels: